yowainwright/yowainwright.github.io/src/pages/2013-06-20-learning-js-scope/index.md

 layout: post
 readNext: "/"
 path: "/js-scope/"
+meta: Discussing Javascript Scope & terms that are discussed when talking about it
+share_image: "/assets/icons/js.jpg"
+categories:
+- javascript
+- code
 ---

 Javascript **scope** is an essential for keeping & accessing information where we want it & using it when we want to.